xkhaliil/OlaDoc/README.md

 ## 🔸 Phase II – Product Maturity

 ### Phase II Goals
-The goal of Phase II is to evolve the system from a releasable product into a **mature, scalable, and optimized platform**.
+The objective of Phase II is to evolve the system from a releasable product into a **mature, scalable, and optimized healthcare platform**.

-Key objectives include:
+Key goals include:
-- Enhancing user experience
+- Enhancing overall user experience
 - Supporting higher traffic and usage
 - Improving reliability, performance, and observability
-- Preparing the system for advanced features
+- Preparing the system for advanced healthcare features

 ---